AliciaBytes/AliciaBytes/README.md

 ## About

-- Software Developer from Germany
+- Software Developer from Germany, currently living in Switzerland
 - Always trying to learn something new
 - Especially interested in Security, Performance and Accessibility
+- Fullstack developer
+- Mostly doing Rust, C#, JS/TS recently

 ## Security